jainchirag21064/package-challenge/readme.md

 3. The Challenge has a constraint of _**prefer to send a package which weighs less in case there is more than one package with the same price**_
-   <br>Thus we are using Override compareTo method in Item object and sort the Item List using the
+   <br>Thus I had overridden compareTo method in Item object and sort the Item List using the
-   constraints.
+   asked constraints.

 ## 📝️ Note